-C. SEARCHING FOR A MANAGEABLE STANDARD: THE CURRENT STATE OF PLAY as the Senate, at-large House districts, or in randomly drawn districts.
+&lt;sup>20 The converse belief is common, i.e. the belief that gerrymandering of districts leads to increased polarization.
+However, polarization of voters and legislators is not reduced in cases where district boundaries do not matter, such as the Senate, at-large House districts, or in randomly drawn districts.
 Thus gerrymandering appears not to be a direct cause of polarization.
 See Michael J. Barber and Nolan McCarty, Causes and Consequences of Polarization, in SOLUTIONS TO POLITICAL POLARIZATION IN AMERICA 15, 27-28 (Nathaniel Persily ed., 2015).

-22 Andrew Gelman & Gary King, Enhancing Democracy Through Legislative Redistricting, 88 AMERICAN POLITICAL SCIENCE REVIEW 541 (1994).
+&lt;sup>21 Andrew Gelman & Gary King, Enhancing Democracy Through Legislative Redistricting, 88 AMERICAN POLITICAL SCIENCE REVIEW 541 (1994).